InfuseAI/primehub-site/docs/model-deployment-prepackaged-server-tensorflow2.md

 **HDF5 Format**

 We also support [HDF5 format](https://www.tensorflow.org/api_docs/python/tf/keras/Model#save) which is saved from Keras API.
-(Note: The TensorFlow2 server supports both TF1 and TF2 in HDF5 format)
+(Note: The TensorFlow2 server can support both TF1 and TF2 in HDF5 format)

 ```bash
 <model uri>